rev. May 2016

-WHAT DOES HSBC DO WITH YOUR
+WHAT DO THE HSBC COMPANIES (SEE BELOW LIST, COLLECTIVELY "HSBC") DO WITH YOUR

 Financial companies choose how they share your personal information.
 Federal law gives consumers the right to limit some but not all sharing.
-Federal law also requires us to tell you how we collect, share, and protect your personal information.
+Federal law also requires us to tell you how we collect, share and protect your personal information.
 Please read this notice carefully to understand what we do.

 The types of personal information we collect and share depend on the product or service you have with us.
 This information can include: